 .40 Water Supply.

 A. Approved Source.
 A facility shall be served by water from an approved public water supply.
-If an approved public water supply is not available, a private water supply may be accepted if it is approved by the local jurisdiction in which the assisted living program is located or a private certified vendor to be submitted with an initial or renewal licensure application.
+If an approved public water supply is not available, a private water supply may be accepted if it is approved by the local jurisdiction in which the assisted living program is located or a private certified vendor to be submitted with an initial []licensure application.

 B. Adequacy.
 The water supply shall be adequate in quantity and delivered under sufficient pressure to satisfactorily serve all fixtures in the facility.